ripanadience020919/GitLearner/README.md

 # GitLearner

-# I am new on Git
+# I am new to Git